mbabynames search ✿

 Clay Benjamin

-Clay translates to "noble and strong".
+Clay translates to "clay worker".
 Benjamin to "son of the right hand".
 Together they create a full-name meaning with real texture.
 The longer Benjamin (3 syllables) builds on the shorter Clay, giving the name forward momentum.

 Clay ends with an open Y sound.
-That ending shapes which middle names transition smoothly and which ones stumble.
+That ending shapes which middles transition smoothly and which ones stumble.
 Names that open with a firm consonant (like G, K, or R) create the cleanest break.

 Clay Alexander